Mechanics#

 A hydrostatic pressure boundary on a solid body.

-A gravity (body) force on a solid body.
+A Cauchy stress boundary on a solid body.

 Steps and Jobs